stackai/stackai-vpc/README.md

 ## Set up the machine where you will run the deployment

 You will need docker and docker compose installed in your machine.
-If you do not have them yet, there is a script in the `scripts` folder named `ubuntu_server_pre_setup.sh` that will install them for you.

-To run them, open a terminal in **the root folder of the project, the same as where this README file is located** and execute the following command, log in again after it finishes:
+To install them, open a terminal in **the root folder of the project, the same as where this README file is located** and execute the following command, log in again after it finishes:

 >
 > :WARNING: The script will log you out from your current session.